 How to Set a Table: A Guide to Silverware Placement

-Whether you seek a casual place setting for a more intimate get-together with friends or you desire a formal table setting for a (future) engagement or retirement gathering, this article will walk you through place setting essentials and will offer ideas for showcasing your heirloom silverware in its best light.
+Whether you seek a casual place setting for a more intimate get-together with friends or you desire a formal table setting for a holiday celebration, engagement gathering or retirement party, this article will walk you through place setting essentials for any occasion and offer ideas for showcasing your heirloom silverware in its best light.

 Basic Table Setting

 Since 2020, lifestyle trends have shifted toward informality.
 From stretchy work attire to hygge interiors, many of us are focused on comfort and self-care.